Claude Aveline: Career

 In 1919, his poems were published in magazines, and he was introduced to writer Anatole France, becoming his protégé and close friend.
 In 1920, he returned to Paris, worked as an editor of an art journal, and accepted a request to write a book about Buddha, called "La merveilleuse légende de siddhartha gautama bouddha".
 In 1922, aged 21, he founded his own publishing house under the name "Chez Claude Aveline éditeur" and was subsequently called "the youngest publisher in France". and even "in the world".

 After another health incident in 1923, Aveline stayed four years in a health clinic in Font-Romeu, where he met and befriended a young patient, Jean Vigo, eventually becoming a film director.
 Aveline would later act both as the executor of the filmmaker's estate, and as the legal guardian of Vigo's daughter after his wife's death; in 1951 Aveline founded the Prix Jean Vigo given to young film directors.
 He was president of the jury board for twenty-five years.
 In 1932 he published the detective novel "La Double Mort de Frédéric Belot", which was a public success, and in 1936, the novel "Le Prisonnier".
 Le Prisonnier has been cited by Albert Camus as an influence and inspiration for his successful novel, L'Étranger.
 Favoring the left side of the political spectrum, he contributed to the writing of numerous communist and anti-fascist journals and publications, such as Commune and Vendredi.

 During the Nazi occupation in World War II Claude Aveline joined the French Resistance.
 In 1952 he won the Grand Prix of the Société des gens de lettres and the Prix Italia in 1955 for his creative work in radio dramas.
 In 1956, Aveline asked his many artist friends to artistically illustrate, i.e. draw or paint the Portrait de l'Oiseau-Qui-N'Existe-Pas (Portrait of the bird that doesn't exist), a poem he wrote in 1950, which was subsequently translated into 55 languages.
 An anthology was made out of 108 portraits by artists of various backgrounds and styles such as Henri-Georges Adam, Atlan, Bertholle, Bissiere, Prassinos, Music, Singier, Vieira da Silva and Jacques Villon.
 In 1963 Aveline donated it to the Musée National d'Art Moderne in Paris where it was exposed.

 His bust, made in 1967 by Ossip Zadkine, was the last sculpture created by Zadkine before his death.
 Aveline wrote «Je suis le dernier Zadkine» (I am the last Zadkine) in French newspaper Le Figaro, in homage to the artist.

 In 1974 he began writing memoirs.
-He died in 1992 in Paris.
+He died in 1992 in Paris, aged 91.